Is the WFU Masters in Counseling program nationally ranked?

 Our on-campus counseling program admits students once a year in the fall semester, with an application deadline of January 15th for the upcoming Fall semester.

 Admissions to the online counseling program happen three times a year–every fall, spring, and summer semester.

 Please check the Graduate School website for the most up-to-date application deadlines.

 Details of the admissions process for both delivery methods of the Counseling Program may be found in the admissions section of our website.
 You may apply to our programs here, through the Wake Forest University Graduate School.

-Could I begin the on-campus program in the Spring semester?
+Could I begin the on-campus program in the Spring or Summer semesters?

 Are there any prerequisites?
 Do I need to be a psychology major?

 No. Helping professions attract a diverse group with backgrounds in different disciplines including, but not limited to, psychology.
-The prospective student is also encouraged to investigate the profession of counseling through research or by volunteering in helping organizations or schools.
+We encourage prospective students to investigate the profession of counseling through activities including but not limited to supporting related research or by volunteering in helping organizations or schools.

 Is the GRE required?